Navjot Altaf, Links Destroyed and Rediscovered, 1994

 The mandate of SSAF’s Installation Art Grant is wide.
 The jury for the grant will keep all these aspects in mind when reviewing the projects.
 Artist-applicants will suggest the site, the means deployed to construct the installation, and explain its conceptual, technological, material and situational significance.

-The SSAF Installation Art Grant invites applications from emerging and mid-career artists or artists’ collectives of Indian origin who reside in India.
-Preference will be given to applicants who have not had adequate opportunities and exposure, who lack access to networks of national and international sponsorships.
+The SSAF Installation Art Grant invites applications from artists or artists’ collectives of Indian origin residing in India.
+Preference will be given to applicants who lack access to networks of national and international sponsorships.

 The SSAF Installation Art Grant will support an individual artist or an artists’ collective to conceptualize and produce a new work within the parameters of installation art.